 Once you have those points, it’s time to do a comparison.
 Does your current job help you make progress towards that purpose that you’ve written?

 If it does, you’re on the right track.
 If it doesn’t, or if you’ve realized your life isn’t going where you want it to, don’t panic.
+There’re tools that can help you get through this.
+The Actionable Motivation On Demand Handbook is one of those effective tools that can help you always stay motivated.
+Get your own handbook and never lose motivation again!

 Do your best to not focus on the negative.
 Review your goals and aim yourself in a positive direction, even if it means that you start small.